akesterson/pass3/README.rst

 |PyPI|
 |Build Status|

-An application for storing, retrieving, and managing user passwords.
+An application and library for storing, retrieving, and managing user passwords.
 Similar to Lastpass or Keeper, but does not use a centralized service.

 How does it work
 ================